SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ## Using the left navigation panel

-From the left-side navigation (nav) panel, you can access your dashboard library as well as all of our services, such as Logs, Metrics, and Cloud SIEM.
+From the left-side navigation (nav) panel, you can access your dashboards library as well as our main functions and features, such as Log Search, Metrics, Infrastructure Monitoring, Application Monitoring, Cloud SIEM Enterprise, and Cloud SOAR.

 ### Home